-Upon completion of this offering, based on our outstanding shares as of July 20, 2012, and assuming no exercise of outstanding options or warrants, we will have outstanding an aggregate of 9,152,538 shares of our common stock (9,583,788 shares if the underwriters' over-allotment option is exercised in full).
+Upon completion of this offering, based on our outstanding shares as of number of shares sold in this offering is the same as the number of shares on the cover of this prospectus, we will have outstanding an aggregate of shares of our common stock (shares if the underwriters' over-allotment option) is exercised in full).
 Of these shares, all of the shares sold in this offering (plus any shares sold as a result of the underwriters' exercise of the over-allotment option) will be freely tradable without restriction or further registration under the Securities Act, unless those shares are purchased by our affiliates as that term is defined in Rule 144 under the Securities Act.

-The remaining 6,277,538 shares of common stock to be outstanding after this offering will be "restricted securities" under Rule 144.
+The remaining shares of common stock to be outstanding after this offering will be "restricted securities" under Rule 144.
 Of these restricted securities, 2,833,887 shares will be subject to transfer restrictions for 90 days from the date of this prospectus pursuant to lock-up agreements.
 Restricted securities may be sold in the public market only if they have been registered or if they qualify for an exemption from registration under Rules 144 or 701 under the Securities Act.